 Peel and chop all your vegetables and potatoes, roughly into 2cm chunks.

-Then make up some beef stock, following the instructions on the pack (It’s normally 1 cube to about 1 litre of boiling water), you’re going to need enough to cover all your ingredients, but if you don’t make enough now you can always make and add more later.
+Then make up some beef stock, following the instructions on the pack (It’s normally 1 cube to about 1 litre of boiling water), you’re going to need enough to cover all your ingredients, but if you don’t make enough now you can always add later.

 Add all your potatoes and vegetables to the pan.
 Then cover with the stock.
 Add a little shake of rosemary and thyme, the bay leaves, salt and pepper to taste, and a good splash of Hendersons, and leave it all to simmer away for at least an hour, but the longer the better.